SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

      - True when the node transaction is being canceled.
 Meaning that it will not appear anywhere in the pipeline in future cycles.

 Note that the node.valid/node.ready signals follows the same conventions than the :doc:`../stream`'s ones .

+The Node controls (valid/ready/cancel) and status (isValid, isReady, isCancel, isFiring, ...) signals are created on demande.
+So for instance you can create pipeline with no backpresure by never refering to the ready signal.
+That's why it is important to use status signals when you want to read the status of something and only use control signals when you to drive something.

 Here is a list of arbitration cases you can have on a node. valid/ready/cancel define the state we are in, while isFiring/isMoving result of those :